-Given this direct effect on the share of EITC filers reporting self-employment income and the adjusted gross income distribution in states that implement state EITCs, I next report the results from equation (4) to test if filing behavior is transmitted through the social network.
+I next report the results from equation (4) to test if filing behavior is transmitted through the social network.
 Because the Facebook network is a proxy for overall social networks and connectedness, these coefficients will test whether people's connections to certain areas affect their EITC filing behavior.
 In Table 3 I explore the impacts on the same outcomes used in Table 2.
-As seen in column (1), the number of out-of-state friends exposed to a state EITC does not affect the federal EITC filing rate.
-However, there is a composition change in the share of returns that claim the EITC and report self-employment income.
-When the number of out-of-state friends exposed to a state EITC does not affect that claim the EITC but no self-employment falls by 0.35 percentage points (column (2)), while the percent with any self-employment rises by a nearly identical 0.36 percentage points (column (3)), suggesting former EITC filers are adding self-employment
+The number of out-of-state friends exposed to a state EITC does not affect the federal EITC filing rate in column (1).
+However, there is a shift in the share of returns that claim the EITC and report self-employment income.
+When the number of out-ofstate friends exposed to a state EITC increases by one standard deviation, the percent of returns that claim the EITC but no self-employment falls by 0.35 percentage points (column (2)), while the percent with any self-employment rises by a nearly identical 0.36 percentage points (column (3)), suggesting former EITC filers are adding self-employment claiming.

-14Using the state EITC percentage (a continuous measure) rather than a binary measure for any state EITC yields similar results.
-The composition of EITC filers shifting towards more EITC claimants reporting self-employment, but there is some evidence that increasing the state EITC rate leads to extensive margin increases in the number of people claiming the EITC.

-15There is mixed evidence that EITC expansions increase fertility (Bastian, 2017; Baughman and Dickert-Conlin, 2009) and the claiming of children for tax purposes (Splinter et al., 2017).
-In addition to providing information through outreach, EITC expansions could also increase EITC claiming through these channels.
-However, I find that the increase in the EITC filing rate is concentrated among expansion states that also provide some level of outreach.

-claiming.
 This results in the fraction of EITC claimants with any self-employment increasing by 2.3 percentage points (10 percent).
 There is an insignificant increase in the average EITC amount.
 This would suggest that when households' out-of-state social networks experience a state EITC implementation there is no change in the number of EITC claimants, but claimants shift toward reporting self-employment income.
-This shifting occurs, despite the fact that the EITC incentives do not change for these people.
+This shifting occurs, despite the increases in the number of people claiming the EITC.

+In addition to providing information through outreach, EITC expansions could also increase EITC claiming through impacts on fertility or strategic claiming of children (Bastian, 2017; Baughman and Dickert-Conlin, 2009; Splinter et al., 2017).
+However, I find that the increase in the EITC filing rate is concentrated among expansion states that also provide some level of outreach. fact that the EITC incentives do not change for these people.
 For reference, these estimates imply that for a highly treated county, at the 90th percentile of network exposure, the spillover effect is only 36 percent of the average direct effect.

 The income distribution also responds.
 As before, households move away from the edges of EITC eligibility where the credit is smaller, towards income levels that increase, and maximize the EITC credit (see Figure 4).
 A one standard deviation increase in the number of out-of-state friends exposed to a state EITC shifts 1.6 percentage points of the income distribution away from the tails towards the middle.
-When households' out-of-state friends were exposed to a state EITC, EITC claimants became more likely to claim self- employment income, and shift their income in ways that moved them away from smaller EITC credits towards the middle, where credits are larger.
-This behavior closely follows the behavior observed by those directly impacted by the state-level expansion, consistent with behaviors being passed on through social networks.
+When households' out-of-state friends were exposed to a state EITC households claim self-employment income, and shift their income away from smaller EITC credits towards the middle, where credits are larger.
+This behavior closely follows the behavior observed by those directly impacted by the state-level expansion, consistent with behaviors passing through social networks.